 In 2012, having rolled out international corporate banking to 9 countries, the bank began to look at the quality and capability of its in-house payments system.
 The bank decided that it needed to replace this given the outlook and direction that the future payments industry was heading.

 Why take the risk of building a new Payments System when there are many well-known payment software providers on the market that were evaluated by the bank?
-Simply put, these solutions suffered from the fragmentation and silo'd designs that come with evolution over time.
-ABN AMRO was looking for a single global payments hub for both high and low value payments, for domestic and international payments with the ability to support all the countries that the bank does business in.
+Simply put, these solutions suffered from the fragmentation and siloed designs that come with evolution over time.
+ABN AMRO was looking for a single global payments hub for both high and low-value payments, for domestic and international payments with the ability to support all the countries that the bank does business in.

-Germany became the first country to be on-boarded to the ABN AMRO Temenos Payments Hub in September 2015.
-The UK, Belgium and the bank's Diamond and Jewellery line of business followed after that, and all have been on-boarded taking 6 months on average to on-board each country.
-The bank believes in the power of ONE, thus all geographies and all lines of business will make and receive payments through the centralised Global Payments Hub.
+Germany became the first country to be on-boarded to the ABN AMRO Temenos Payments in September 2015.
+The UK, Belgium, and the bank’s Diamond and Jewellery line of business followed after that, and all have been on-boarded taking 6 months on average to onboard each country.
+The bank believes in the power of ONE, thus all geographies and all lines of business will make and receive payments through the centralized Global Payments.

-In addition, the Bank would upgrade its Temenos Front-Office Portfolio Management System component, Triple A Plus, that integrates to T24 to provide complete end-to-end processing for the Private Banking and Wealth line of business, the Temenos Wealthsuite offering.
+In addition, the Bank would upgrade its Temenos Front-Office Portfolio Management System component, Triple-A Plus, that integrates to Temenos T24 Transact to provide complete end-to-end processing for the Private Banking and Wealth line of business, the Temenos Wealth Management offering.

-Project ONE included 6 countries, Singapore, Hong Kong, Jersey, UAE, Belgium, and Luxembourg and is in ongoing progress.
+Project ONE included 3 countries, Belgium, France and Germany and is ongoing progress.